A huge snorkeling destination, stretching from the Caribbean Sea to the Gulf of California

 The Mayan Riviera boasts some of the most beautiful snorkeling spots in Mexico.
 Most of them are concentrated on the coast which stretches from Puerto Aventuras in the north to Tulum in the south.

-Xcacel‘s reef is pretty fishy (here, a shoal of ceasar grunt).
+Xcacel‘s reef is pretty fishy (here, a shoal of Ceasar grunt).

-However, if you want to explore the most beautiful reef on the coast, head to Puerto Morelos, between Playa del Carmen and Cancun.
 The local reef, covered with corals and sea fans, and protected by a National Park, is still very preserved.
 This spot can only be reached with boat trips, and wearing a floating vest is mandatory.

 The numerous cenotes sprinkled along the Riviera Maya are atypical snorkeling sites, don’t miss them if you happen to visit the region (here, Casa Cenote).

 While the reefs of the Mayan Riviera are worth a visit, don’t leave the region without exploring a cenote.
 These mythical natural water holes, hidden in the jungle and linked to underground caves, are unique snorkeling spots.
-With their crystalline waters, their atypical aquatic fauna (including freshwater turtles and fish), they will leave you with unforgettable memories.

 Some of the most recommended cenotes for snorkeling include Casa Cenote, Cenote Pet Cemetery, and Cenote Dos Ojos, but there are many other options.

-The Mayan Riviera is also considered one of the top destinations in the world for snorkeling with whale sharks, which are found in numbers offshore from mid-May to mid-September.
-You’ll find many local companies that offer tours to snorkel with these giants of the seas.
+The Mayan Riviera is also considered one of the top destinations in the world for snorkeling with Whale Sharks, which are found in numbers offshore from mid-May to mid-September.

 The rocky coast of the Cortez Sea has many snorkeling locations, like here in Chileno Bay, halfway between Cabo San Lucas and San José del Cabo.

-On the other side of the country, the Sea of Cortez, or Gulf of California, is another great region for snorkeling in Mexico.
 You can get in the water in the hundreds of coves that border the Baja California peninsula, still wild and unspoiled.
 The Cabo San Lucas region, very popular, is home to some of the most visited spots.
-If you are visiting the area, try Playa Empacadora, Playa Santa Maria, or Chileno Bay.

 The Caribbean Sea and the Sea of Cortez are two different ecosystems, with 99% distinct fish and invertebrate species.
 On the Caribbean side, you’ll mostly explore coral reefs, while the seabed is rocky on the Pacific coast.

-While snorkeling on the Yucatán Peninsula, you may see French angelfish, queen angelfish, nurse sharks, several species of grunt and surgeons, butterflyfish, and many wrasses.
-Encounters with stingrays, spotted eagle rays and green sea turtles are pretty common, especially in Puerto Morelos and Akumal.
+While snorkeling on the Yucatán Peninsula, you may see French angelfish, Queen angelfish, Nurse sharks, several species of Grunt and Surgeons, Butterflyfish, and many Wrasses.

 The Sea of Cortez also has its emblematic species, rather easy to see along the coasts.
-Some of the most colorful are the king angelfish, the Cortez angelfish, the Cortez rainbow wrasse, butterflyfish, and yellowtail surgeons.
+Some of the most colorful are the King angelfish, the Cortez angelfish, the Cortez rainbow wrasse, butterflyfish, and Yellowtail surgeons.

 If you are planning a trip to Mexico and want to take a fish ID guide with you, we recommend the excellent Reef Fish Identification – Florida Caribbean Bahamas (also available in ebook) for the Caribbean Coast, and Reef Fish Identification – Baja to Panama (available in ebook too) for the Gulf of California.
 These two books are the reference guides to ID the fish you will encounter snorkeling in the country.